 Download the NICE DCV Server (includes a 30 days free trial license) and DCV Client.

 For installation guides check our support page: NI SP Support.

 NICE DCV Background

-NICE DCV is based on a client/server architecture, with the DCV client being installed locally or a standard webbrowser client, and the DCV Server element being deployed onto a host server or cluster which then supports the remote sessions.
-Visualisation applications run on the DCV server, meaning demanding 3D processing and rendering takes advantage of the performance of the server and GPUs if fitted.
+NICE DCV (Desktop Cloud Visualization) is based on a client-server architecture, with the DCV Client (Receiver) being installed locally or a standard webbrowser client, and the DCV Server (Sender) being deployed onto a host server or cluster which then supports the high-end remote sessions.
+Visualisation applications run on the DCV server, meaning demanding 2D and 3D processing and rendering takes advantage of the performance of the server and GPUs if fitted.